michaelbourne/gravity-forms-zoom-webinar-registration/readme.md

 This plugin adds a "Zoom Registration" feed to your Gravity Forms.
 Although it was created specifically for the Webinars feature on Zoom, it will work with normal Meetings.

+Updated in 2023 to work with OAuth.

 ### Requirements

  1. A WordPress.org based website
  2. The [Gravity Forms](https://www.gravityforms.com/) plugin
  3. A [Zoom](https://zoom.us/) account, Pro plan or higher
  4. Recommended: the [Webinar add-on](https://zoom.us/webinar) for your Zoom account
- 5. A [JWT Application](https://marketplace.zoom.us/develop/create) created for your own Zoom account
+ 5. A [Server-to-Server OAuth Application](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/) created for your own Zoom account
  6. WordPress version 5+
- 7. PHP version 7.1+
+ 7. PHP version 8.0+

 ### License